qxoko/August/README.md

   Builds a PDF from the focused file.
 The PDF will be saved alongside the Fountain file.
 Can also be triggered with `ctrl+B` or `cmd+B` if the current build system is set to `August`.

+  The build system currently builds straight to `--production` by default, the Wrap flag that includes scene numbers.

 + `August: Add Scene Numbers`

   Adds `#1#` formatted scene numbers to every scene heading, *replacing any existing ones*.
 This only provides integer numbering.